NickBirks/softeng19/ms/index.md

 1. Create a `switch` subcommand that switches from one data store to another given a required argument the data store's name.
 For example, and in reference to the previous requirement, suppose users typed `tracker switch default`.
 Then, they would only be able to see summary information for the `softeng` task they have timed.
 If they switched back using `tracker switch gaming`, they would then see the `reddead2` information they timed while tracking under the `gaming` data store.

 1. Implement *unit tests* using `pytest` as we did in class.
 Cumulatively, your tests should run as much of your project code as possible.
 You will want to clearly separate your code into two subfolders: one for your project code itself, and one for testing (name your testing folder `tests`).
+Your tests must be *isolated*.
+This means that the tests should run in their own environment and should not affect or pollute any pre-existing time data that you have tracked.

 1. Create a StarUML class diagram of your classes, and place the `.mdj` file into a folder named `doc`.
-This suggests that you may want to make your code more object-oriented when you are thinking about testing your code in the previous requirement.
+Use the class diagram to refactor your code and make it more object-oriented.
+This will ultimately make your code easier to test.

 1. Keep your `README.md` file up to date (do this always!).
 One thing to think about is whether moving your project code to a separate folder requires you to modify how you are now running the program (e.g., `python -m tracker start softeng`).